ymmiah/AiTestPrep/README.md

 ### Full Mock A2 Exam

 *   **Timed Simulation:** A full, 7-minute timed simulation of the official speaking test.
-*   **Structured Format:** Follows the official 3-part structure: Introduction, Picture Description, and Conversation.
+*   **Structured Format:** Follows a comprehensive 4-part structure: a personal Introduction, a detailed Picture Description, and two distinct Topic-based Conversations.
 *   **AI-Generated Imagery:** Uses the Gemini Image Generation API to create a unique, random picture for the description task in each test.
 *   **Final Assessment:** At the end of the test, Gemini provides a comprehensive final assessment, including an overall score, detailed feedback, strengths, and areas for improvement.
 *   **Transcript Review:** Users can review the full transcript of their mock test, with the option to get AI-powered improvements for each of their answers.

 ### Comprehensive Skill Development Modules

+*   **Pronunciation Practice:** A dedicated module where the AI generates short, common English phrases.
+Users can practice saying these phrases and receive immediate, word-by-word feedback on their pronunciation, helping them master specific sounds.
 *   **Vocabulary Builder:** An interactive flashcard system using a Spaced Repetition System (SRS) to help users learn and memorize new English words efficiently.
 *   **Listening Practice:** Dedicated exercises with mock audio recordings and multiple-choice comprehension questions to sharpen listening skills.
 *   **Grammar Hub:** A two-part module featuring: